| |

 2. Lazy 8 Breathing exercise (detailed explanation of this technique in my post Breathing techniques: Lazy 8 Breathing)

-3. Deep breathing while Mum counts to 10
+3. Deep breathing while counting to 10

 4. Blow Bubbles